 We are continuing our guest blogging series this week with another post from a fellow sewist!
 We recently moved away from ‘pattern testing’ and are doing ‘QA (Quality Assurance)’ for our patterns now – read more here.
 We have more clearly separated the testing and marketing sides of pattern review because, well, that’s how it should be!
 We now pay our testers and we no longer have ‘tester roundups’ where we show off the test versions.
 Instead, we are welcoming paid guest bloggers to make the final version of the Gilbert Top pattern and share their review of the design!
 This is just another way for us to show you new patterns on different figures and in different fabrics!

-Today we are welcoming Simone (@intenselydistracted and intenselydistracted.com) to share her thoughts on the Gilbert Top pattern!
+Today we are welcoming Simone (@intenselydistracted and intenselydistracted.com) to share her review of the Gilbert Top pattern!
 Simone started sewing a couple of years ago and I love following her for her excellent taste in fabric and awesome sewing attitude.

 Note: I ask my guest bloggers to be honest!
 I want you to hear what they thought of the pattern, things they might change for next time, and how they feel in the garment!
 You know, the real sewing experience!
 This post is their own and all opinions are honest.